Organic Electronics Laboratory

 We determine individual research projects ranging from basic science to development of operable devices, depending on the interests and aptitudes of the students.
-We foster independent thinking and a top-level mindset necessary for a researcher through joint research with institutes in Japan and overseas.
+We foster independent thinking and a top-level mindset necessary for a researcher through collaborative research with institutes in Japan and overseas.
 Thus, we aim to cultivate researchers with a broad knowledge of science and a keen interest toward industrial applications.